-• Provide all documents ordinarily required for a building permit.
-These should include, as applicable for the scale of the work: outline specifications and drawing notes, indicating all materials visible from the exterior; elevations of all sides at a minimum scale of 1:50; elevations of storefronts at a minimum scale of 1:25; details and profiles, at a suitable scale, of cornices, signage and storefront elements, railings, trim, soffits and fascias, fences; an eyelevel perspective, including adjacent buildings, for corner properties or free-standing buildings; a site plan showing building location, fencing, and planting.
+- Read and understand the relevant Policies (Part B) and Guidelines (Section 9) in this Plan. - Provide all documents ordinarily required for a building permit.
+These should include, as applicable for the scale of the work: outline specifications and drawing notes, indicating all materials visible from the exterior; elevations of all sides at a minimum scale of 1:50; elevations of storefronts at a minimum scale of 1:25; details and profiles, at a suitable scale, of cornices, signage and storefront elements, railings, trim, soffits and fascias, fences; an eye-level perspective, including adjacent buildings, for corner properties or free-standing buildings; a site plan showing building location, fencing, and planting.
 Elevations and perspectives should be "rendered" so that coursing, projecting elements, textures and fancy work are truly represented.
-Vertical dimensions should refer to those of adjacent buildings for alignment of horizontal elements

-For projects requiring Site Plan Approval, include copies of approved drawings for the Site Plan Approval process.
+Vertical dimensions should refer to those of adjacent buildings for alignment of horizontal elements.
+For projects requiring Site Plan Approval, include copies of approved drawings from the Site Plan Approval process.

-8.4.3 Heritage Permit with Site Plan Review Checklist

-- Read and understand the relevant Policies and Guidelines in this Plan. - Provide all documents ordinarily required for a Site Plan Approval.
-These should include: site plan, at a scale suitable to the size of the property, showing location of the building(s) and buildings on adjacent properties, fencing, planting, sidewalk and driveway paving, and porches, decks, and other exterior elements; elevations of all sides, at a scale suitable to the size of the project, and including adjacent properties; an eye-level perspective, including adjacent buildings, for corner properties or free-standing buildings; outline specifications and drawing notes should indicate all materials visible from the exterior.
-Elevations and perspectives should be "rendered" so that coursing, projecting elements, textures, and fancy work are truly represented. - Provide photographs of adjacent buildings for comparison with elevations and perspectives.
+- 8.8.3 Heritage Permit with Site Plan Review Checklist - Read and understand the relevant Policies (Part B) and Guidelines (Section 9) in this Plan. - Provide all documents ordinarily required for a Site Plan Approval.
+These should include: site plan, at a scale suitable to the size of the property, showing location of the building(s) and buildings on adjacent properties, fencing, planting, sidewalk and driveway paving, and porches, decks, and other exterior elements; elevations of all sides, at a scale suitable to the size of the project, and including adjacent properties; an eye-level perspective, including adjacent buildings, for corner properties or freestanding buildings; outline specifications and drawing notes should indicate all materials visible Elevations and perspectives from the exterior. should be "rendered" so that coursing, projecting elements, textures, and fancy work are truly represented. - Provide photographs of adjacent buildings for comparison with elevations and perspectives.
 Provide photographs of nearby heritage buildings of a similar type, to demonstrate the architectural sympathy of the proposed building.